dazzy07dev/dazzy07dev/README.md

-- 👋 Hi, I’m @dazzy07dev
+- 👋 Hi, I’m Dev Thakur
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning  Front-end web Development
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me contact at my instagram @itz_dezcent_devil

 <!---
 dazzy07dev/dazzy07dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.